fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-5.md

     6. If it is not Game Over yet...
     7. ... end the round.
     8. [`Step`](https://docs.fragcolor.xyz/docs/shards/General/Step/) runs a wire inline.
+    9. `nil` ensures that any previous inputs (e.g. the Bool from `true > .input-received`) is not propagated into the wire

 ???
 "Step vs Do"
     Step behaves similarly to [`Do`](https://docs.fragcolor.xyz/docs/shards/General/Do/), except that it allows you to use a *Looped Wire* like a function. `Step` will run one iteration of the Loop before returning control back to the Wire that called it.
 If you try to use `Do` on a Loop, the Loop will run indefinitely.